 What’s the next step?

-If you have a hard time getting the support you need to grief after losing a loved one to suicide, start here and let us know, you can contact us at the Grief Recovery Center for more info today.
+If you have a hard time getting the support you need to grief after losing a loved one to suicide, start here and let us know, you can contact us at the Grief Recovery Center in Houston, TX for more info today.